-• To reward meritorious faculty performance.

-- To establish external and internal equity in salary and benefit decisions. - To maintain and inspire productive faculty. - To develop incentives for traditional and non-traditional educational achievement. - To keep pace with ongoing market adjustments.
+- To reward commendable and exemplary faculty performance. - To establish external and internal equity in salary and benefit decisions. - To maintain and inspire productive faculty. - To develop incentives for traditional and non-traditional educational achievement. - To keep pace with ongoing market adjustments.

-4.10 FACULTY PAY PLAN PROCEDURES (REFERENCE BP 3-55)
+4.10 FACULTY PAY PLAN PROCEDURES (REFERENCE BP 3-55, SP 3-55)